etc2251/Arx-Swearts-Document/Exit-Brand.md

 # Okay, lets clear things up.
-For one, I talked to the owner of the exit brand aka the one who gave it to swearts originally and we are working on revoking his brand!
-Next, lets go over the fact I now own exit!
+For one, I talked to the person who "gave swearts the exit brand"
 Heres the photo of swearts being a liar about owning exit:
 ![image](https://github.com/user-attachments/assets/e915aa08-5b65-4322-8c04-31f633e158bc)
 ![image](https://github.com/user-attachments/assets/cd3b9c0a-1860-4588-9494-0eb399a7291a)